dash-track/analytics/README.md

 # DashTrack

-## Installation (WIP)
+## Installation (&#x26a0;&#xfe0f; WIP)

-&#x26a0;&#xfe0f; In its current iteration, this method will not work.
-We are still in the process of setting up a reliable deployment target.
+In its current iteration, this method will not work.
+We are still in the process of setting up a reliable distribution target.

 ```
 brew tap KartavyaSharma/DashTrack-Homebrew